Why choose a Certificate over another degree?

-Students can take up to 5 classes in the Arc+ID program before they establish candidacy.
+Students can take up to 5 classes in the Arc+ID program before they establish Candidacy.
 The Interior Design Candidacy Fee is $250, non-refundable, non-transferable.
-To establish candidacy, click here and select “Apply Now” or call the Enrollment Office at (310) 825-9971.
+To establish Candidacy, click here and select “Apply Now.”
 Please note: International Students must establish Candidacy before starting classes.
 To apply for Candidacy as an International Student, click here.
 For more information, please visit the International Student Office or call (310) 825-9351.

 In addition, candidate students will have exclusive access to a set of resources & benefits including: